khamzatMurj/10-kubernetes/Notes.md

     command: ["/bin/grpc_health_probe", "-addr=:8080"]
 ```

-There are two other ways of specifying a liveness probe like providing a REST endpoint:
+There are two other ways of specifying a liveness probe.
+The first one is providing a REST endpoint (used by the 'frontend' container):
 ```yaml
 livenessProbe:
   periodSeconds: 5